-The Grantham Centre’s Annual Symposium 2019 showcases sustainability research across every faculty.
+Every year, the Grantham Centre’s Annual Symposium showcases sustainability research across every faculty.
 It also gives researchers a chance to meet Grantham Scholars and supervisors.

-This year the Symposium consists of a panel debate and a series of shorter talks about the Sustainable Development Goals (SDGS).
+In 2019 the Symposium consisted of a panel debate and a series of shorter talks about the Sustainable Development Goals (SDGS).

-It’s been a year of headline grabbing environmental protest.
+2019 was a year of headline-grabbing environmental protest.
 From Extinction Rebellion bringing London to a standstill, to the School Strikes sweeping the globe and catapulting Greta Thunberg into the international spotlight.

 But what is the use of protest?
 Does it do any good?
 Are policies ever changed because of protest?
 These points and more will be discussed during our panel debate.

-Our special panel will debate ‘from policy to protest: strategies for a sustainable future’.
+Our special panel debated ‘from policy to protest: strategies for a sustainable future’.
 In order to explore these topics from different perspectives, we have gathered a diverse panel of experts.

 Recently appointed to the House of Lords, Natalie Bennett led the Green Party for 4 years and continues full time political work.
 With a focus on the North and the Midlands, she is dedicated to the anti-fracking movement.
 Natalie has been an active policy worker on issues ranging from supporting the SDGs to single-use plastics.

 Colin Davis is a member of Extinction Rebellion – an international apolitical network that advocates non-violent direct action.
 He is also a Professor in Cognitive Psychology.
 His research focuses on human perception.
 Special areas of interest are reading, speech perception and production, memory and social awareness.